krishnap1312/Project_Portfolio/README.md

-#### this is a demo website UI details mentioned in here is not completely true
+#### this is a demo website.
+Details mentioned in here is not completely true